algoo/apispec_plugins/apispec_marshmallow_advanced/README.md

-apispec HapicMarshmallowPlugin
+apispec MarshmallowAdvancedPlugin
 ---------------------

-`HapicMarshmallowPlugin` a simple overloading of original apispec marshmallow plugin :
+`MarshmallowAdvancedPlugin` a simple overloading of original apispec marshmallow plugin :

 - manage `only` and `exclude` schema parameters and auto-generate associated schemas.